Sophencja/my-weather-app/README.md

 - JavaScript ES6

 Credits:
-Icons made by Good Ware from www.flaticon.com
+Icons made by Good Ware and iconixar from www.flaticon.com